Casement windows open from a side frame hinge. Their large single sash lends them a modern feel with tons of natural light.

-A casement window sash is hinged on the side and opens either to the left or the right.
-Some casement types are pushed open and pulled closed manually with a handle, but most are operated by a hand crank usually located on the lowest part of the window frame.
-Crank operated windows are a great option in kitchens and bathrooms where cabinets or a bathtub may prevent access to the upper portions of the window.
+A casement window has a single sash hinged on either the left or the right of the frame.
+Most casement windows are operated with a folding hand crank on the bottom of the frame.
+This easy operation makes casement windows a top choice for spaces like kitchens or bathrooms, where cabinets or large bathtubs may block access to upper portions of a window.

 Casement windows typically give off a modern aesthetic, but you can add window grids or divided lite bars for a more traditional feel.
 Thanks to their single sash design, these windows can offer a wide uninterrupted view, top-notch ventilation, and painless cleaning.
 Casement windows are also a great choice for safety and security concerns.
 In case of emergency, the sash can open 90-degrees out to serve as a secondary exit for residents.